elliance/metaframe/README.md

     <section class="features notation" note="By default, this section will contain the three most recent featured stories.">

 How it works:
-Metaframe crawls the DOM looking for instances of the class, "notations" and, when it finds one, it uses magic to add the subsequent contents of "notes" to the panel overlay.
+Metaframe crawls the DOM looking for instances of the class, "notation" and, when it finds one, it uses magic to add the subsequent contents of "notes" to the panel overlay.

 ©2013 Elliance, Inc. - Creative Commons Attribution Sharealike 3.0 Unported http://creativecommons.org/licenses/by-sa/3.0/